 When Graham Potter named his first national team squad for the men's football team on Wednesday, young Tottenham star Lucas Bergvall was in the squad.

-But against United, the midfielder was not in the squad, after being injured against Chelsea last weekend.
+But against United, the midfielder was not in the squad, having been injured against Chelsea last weekend.

 "For everyone who watched the game, it was obvious that he had suffered a concussion," coach Thomas Frank said this week.